-The Sonar Systems Market is expected to grow from USD 1,680.59 million in 2021 to USD 2,497.01 million in 2026, witnessing a CAGR of 8.24% during the forecast period (2021-2026).
+The sonar systems market is expected to grow from USD 1,680.59 million in 2021 to USD 2,497.01 million in 2026, witnessing a CAGR of 8.24% during the forecast period (2021-2026).

 As per the latest data released by the United Nations Conference on Trade and Development (UNCTAD), the COVID-19 pandemic resulted in a 4.1% decline in maritime trade in 2020.
 Subsequent waves of outbreaks are envisioned to disrupt supply chains and restrict the operations of shipping networks and ports, leading to plummeting cargo volumes.
 The naval vessel industry, including its workforce, is a major concern as the industry hopes to keep public and private shipyards up and running to build new ships and maintain existing ones.
-Due to the epidemic across the globe, naval shipbuilding and associated component and subsystem manufacturers are facing concerns regarding the availability of raw material.
-Moreover, decreased exports of primary naval construction materials from major importing countries will also result in significant fluctuation in raw material prices, subsequently affecting the profit margins of the shipbuilders.
+Due to the epidemic across the world, naval shipbuilding and associated component and subsystem manufacturers are facing concerns regarding the availability of raw material.
+Moreover, decreased exports of primary naval construction materials from major importing countries may result in significant fluctuation in raw material prices, subsequently affecting the profit margins of the shipbuilders.

 Since ships and other naval vessels are required to tread over a vast stretch, sonar systems are used to navigate or detect underwater obstacles to avoid shipwrecking.
 The increasing naval fleet of the armed forces due to the procurement of new ships and submarines and the upgrade programs for the existing naval vessels are driving the growth of the sonar systems market.
 However, concerns related to the impact of sonar systems on marine animals have emerged as a major restraint for the market.